graememeyer/InstallElasticStack/README.md

 # InstallElasticStack
-Script to Install Elastic Stack
+Script to Install Elastic Stack on Fedora 31.

+Work in progress.